IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

 ##### Move the ./kube/config file to your local machine

-The new config file once moved and copied to  to your new local machine, needs to be placed in ./kube directory, usually in your home path.
+The new config file once moved and copied to  your local machine, needs to be placed in ./kube directory, usually in your home path.
 Also this needs to be slighly edited to point to the external IP of your kubernetes cluster.

 This is the .kube/config file in my k8s controlplane (note it is using the internal IP, which is fine):